getbigbytes/dashbytes/.github/CONTRIBUTING.md

 Note:

--   Edit `packages/e2e/cypress.json` if you're running Clairdash on a different domain/port than `http://localhost:8080`
+-   Edit `packages/e2e/cypress.json` if you're running Bigbytes on a different domain/port than `http://localhost:8080`

 #### How to check code quality